lekeno/edr/README.md

  5. On the Plugins settings tab press the “Open” button.
 This will reveal the plugins folder where EDMC looks for plugins.
  6. Open EDR's .zip archive and move its content inside an EDR subfolder of the plugins folder.
  7. Re-Launch EDMC, open File > Settings and click on the EDR tab.
- 8. Enter your EDR credentials (i.e. email and password)
+ 8. Enter your EDR credentials (i.e. email and password) if you got them, or leave blank otherwise.
  9. Click OK, launch Elite, look at the EDR status line.
 It should say authenticated and then a bunch of things depending on what happens in the game.

 ## Options